Comparisons

 for Documentation Review

 GitBook is a hosted docs platform with its own editor.
-DraftView is a review layer for docs that already live in your Git repo.
-Keep your source and site; add visual review that syncs to the PR.
+DraftView is the human review layer for docs that already live in your Git repo, including the ones AI now opens.
+Keep your source and site; add review and sign-off that syncs to the PR.

 DraftView strengths